h-thurow/Simple-JNDI/README.md

 </p><p>
     See also<br>
     <a href="https://github.com/h-thurow/Simple-JNDI/issues/17">System property substitution in resource files (New in 0.19.0)</a><br>
-    <a href=https://github.com/h-thurow/Simple-JNDI/wiki/Programmatically-create-your-contexts-and-context-objects-(no-resource-files-needed)>Programmatically create your contexts and context objects (no .properties, .xml or .ini files needed)</a>
 </p>

+<h3>Create your contexts and context objects (programmatically)</h3>

+<p>See <a href=https://github.com/h-thurow/Simple-JNDI/wiki/Programmatically-create-your-contexts-and-context-objects-(no-resource-files-needed)>Programmatically create your contexts and context objects (no .properties, .xml or .ini files needed)</a></p>

 <h3>Lookup typed properties, not only Strings</h3>